tmenguy/ha-solcast-solar/README.md

 ## Key Solcast concepts

-Solcast will produce a forecast of solar PV generation from today through seven days into the future.
+Solcast will produce a forecast of solar PV generation from today through to seven days into the future.
 Each of these day forecasts are exposed by the integration as a separate sensor, with the value being the total predicted solar generation for each day.

 Separate sensors are also available that contain the expected peak generation power, peak generation time, and various forecasts of next hour, 30 minutes, and more.

-If multiple arrays exist on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and peak generation, to a maximum of two sites for a free hobbyist account.
+If multiple arrays exist on different roof orientations, these can be configured in your Solcast account as separate 'sites' with differing azimuth, tilt and peak generation, to a maximum of two sites for a free hobbyist account.
 These separate site forecasts are combined to form the integration sensor values and Energy dashboard forecast data.

 Three solar generation estimates are produced by Solcast for every half hour period of all forecasted days.